kobedead/ImageProcess_Project/ReadMe.md

 - start_chunk = **0**;
 - end_chunk = **4**;

-Loading all chunks is not advisable, since this can take a while to run.
+**Loading all chunks is not advisable, since this can take a while to run.**

 ---
 To be able to run this script you need the following files:
 - list_positions(0-4).mat
 - Position(5-9).mat
-- bucket_template_left_final.png
-- bucket_template_right_final.png
 - Dataset encoder 1.csv *
 - Ballenwerper_sync_380fps_006.npy_output_video.mp4 *

 all the chunks
 - Ballenwerper_sync_380fps_006.npychunk_(0-9).mat *

+and all the files in the GitHub repository

 \**These files are available in the assignment*

 ---

-You can find all other scripts in the **OtherScripts** foldet.
+You can find all other scripts in the **OtherScripts** folder.
 This contains scripts that have been used for testing purposes, but weren't implemented in the final design.

 In the **Results** folder, you can find some results that are mentioned in the project document.